Go back to the roaring ’20s with these Great Gatsby-inspired days and nights out

 The Montagu restaurant at the Hyatt Regency Hotel, The Churchill is laying on a 1920s-inspired three course set-menu, including a coupe of champagne on arrival and live music from the hotel’s resident band Hot Dog Corn Dogs.
 Guests are encouraged to dress in themed fancy dress, with the best dressed winning free tickets to a screening of the film and the chance to win a three night stay at The Grand Hyatt New York.
 Price: From £35 per person for set menu and a glass of champagne.
 30 Portman Square, Marylebone, W1H 7BH.
 Nearest station: Bond Street or Marble Arch.
 For more information, visit The Churchill’s website.

 For a look at what London looked like in the ’20s, watch this amazing colour video shot in 1927.

 If the coverage of the Cannes Film Festival inspires you to visit the town, read Metro Girl’s blog post on my trip to the French Riviera last summer.

-Posted on 15 May 2013, in Activities, Grub, London, Nightlife, Tourist Attractions and tagged 1920s, bars, cocktails, london, nightlife, Pop up, prohibition, The Great Gatsby, Vintage, What's On Guide.
+Posted on 15 May 2013, in Activities, Grub, London, Nightlife, Tourist Attractions and tagged 1920s, bars, cocktails, nightlife, Pop up, prohibition, speakeasy, Vintage.
 Bookmark the permalink.
 10 Comments.